xytuang/COMS-W4119/docs/DESIGN.md

     * If the block is valid and there is no fork, then we add it to the current chain.

-    * If there is a fork (when our current chain already has the block ID of a valid incoming block), then we have to get a list of all the peers from the tracker, and then request the most recent block on the chain from each pair and take the majority vote as the one we actually want to use for our chain.
+    * If there is a fork (when our current chain already has the block ID of a valid incoming block), then we have to get a list of all the peers from the tracker, and then request the most recent block on the chain from each peer and take the majority vote as the one we actually want to use for our chain.

 * Main thread to handle create requests
     * When the application calls create(), then in the same application thread, the peer will mine a new block with the transaction data and add it to its chain.